Lucew/changepoynt/README.md

 Fortunately, there is an easy workaround.
 Just add a small white noise to your signal, e.g. by adding `signal += np.random.normal(0, 1e-4, size=signal.shape[0])`.
 With noise much smaller than you signal you will not introduce large additional change points and the methods will not fail.

+### Python 3.13 no supported for all methods
+We are aware that some dependencies currently are not supporting Python 3.13 and higher.
+These packages are mostly used for the fast_hankel option.
+We are currently discussing whether to make them optional.

 # Outlook <a id="outlook"></a>